Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 Is he going to be our next president?

-Is it true that he wants to revoke our citizenship?
+Is it true that he wants to revoke our citizenship, deport us to the countries our parents came from?

 Is it true he wants to round us up, Mr. Gutierrez, and deport us all?

-When they hear that Trump is hosting Saturday Night Live, not just being a guest, but actually hosting, even after saying Mexicans are mostly rapists, criminals, and drug dealers, they get the impression that calling whole groups of people, rapists, criminals, and drug dealers based on their ethnicity or national origin is basically okay with us in America.
+When they hear that Trump is hosting Saturday Night Live, not just being a guest, but actually hosting, even after saying Mexicans are mostly rapists, criminals, and drug dealers, they get the impression that calling whole groups of people rapists, criminals, and drug dealers based on their ethnicity or national origin is basically okay with us in America.

-Are we really supposed Luis?
+Are we really supposed to?

-This is your deal.
+Luis, this is your deal.

 This is typical of what these people do.